Peak District Holiday Guide 2016

 For more information see Peak District Attractions

-Activities and things to do in the Peak District - Looking for adventure?
+Activities and things to do.
 The Peak District has much to offer the intrepid visitor, including canoeing, mountain biking and rock climbing.
 We also have loads of other more sedate activities such as tours and cruises, riding centres and cycling.
 An extensive network of public footpaths and numerous long-distance trails as well as large open-access areas, are available for hillwalking and hiking.

 Some of the long-distance trails in the White Peak, such as the Tissington Trail and High Peak Trail, re-use former railway lines and are well used by walkers, horse riders and cyclists.
 The Park authorities run cycle hire centres at Ashbourne, Parsley Hay and Middleton Top.
 Wheelchair access is possible at several places on the former railway trails, and cycle hire centres offer vehicles adapted to wheelchair users.
 There is a programme to make footpaths more accessible to less-agile walkers by replacing climbing stiles with walkers' gates.